Our CO2 Storage Safety Alarm includes a third alarm to meet OSHA requirements.

 OSHA CO2 Exposure Limits

-In the case of the RAD-0102-6, this version of the CO2 storage safety alarm was designed to additionally meet the Occupational Safety and Health Administration (OSHA) time-weighted average (TWA) personal exposure limit (PEL) for CO2.
+In addition to the 1.5% and 3% CO2 exposure limits, the CO2 Storage Safety Alarm is designed to meet the Occupational Safety and Health Administration (OSHA) time-weighted average (TWA) personal exposure limit (PEL) for CO2.
 The OSHA CAS No. 124-38-9 requirement says that the average CO2 level a worker can be exposed to over an 8-hour day can be no more than 5,000ppm, and that the short term exposure limit (STEL) can be no more than 30,000ppm (3%).

-To meet these OSHA requirements, a third alarm was added to RAD-0102-6.
+To meet these OSHA requirements, a third alarm is used in the RAD-0102-6.
 This alarm is fixed, and cannot be adjusted by the user.

 In addition to adding the OSHA TWA requirements, some local municipalities require additional flashing strobes to increase the visual warning in the case of a high CO2 alarm.
 To meet this requirement, the RAD-0102-6 may be ordered with the optional strobe add-on package.
 And, as codes continue to evolve, the strobes can be added at a later date as well.